-The BTA Board of Directors is made up of five men and women who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:
+The BTA Board of Directors is made up of six men and women who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:

 Paul Telford has 13 years’ international management experience in luxury hotels.
 He began his career in Bermuda’s hospitality industry as a teenage busboy and has since worked on the island and overseas.
 His postings include hotels and resorts such as the Four Seasons Washington, D.C., the Four Seasons Punta Mita, Mexico, The Kahala Hotel in Honolulu Hawaii, and Rosewood Bermuda, where he was a member of the opening team and held several roles, culminating as managing director.
 In 2019, he was appointed General Manager of The Shore Club Turks & Caicos.

 Phil Barnett is Managing Director and President of the Island Restaurant Group, operator of five restaurants, a brewery and an offsite catering operation.
 Prior to returning to Bermuda and founding IRG, he worked for the Spectra Group of Great Restaurants in Vancouver, BC.
 Barnett has served as a board member on the Bermuda Chamber of Commerce, ultimately serving a full term as Chamber president.
 Formerly a member of the Board of Education, he currently sits on the Board of the Bermuda Festival of the Performing Arts and is a member of the global YPO leadership organisation.